 Massage Chairs: What to Look For

 Massage chairs tend to be heavy – the ones we evaluated range from 61 pounds to 434 pounds.
-The last thing you want to do is scuff up your nice floor or get your back injured while moving these hefty devices.
+The last thing you want to do is scuff up your nice floor or injure your back while moving these hefty devices.
 To make things easier, look for a chair that has wheels on the bottom, making it more mobile.
 If you're using a massage chair regularly, you should expect it to get a little dirty, and since it is an electrical appliance, it is best not to get it wet.
 Try finding a chair that is made of soil-resistant or easy-cleaning material.

 Since massage chairs can cost a lot, it’s smart to buy one with a decent warranty.
 The best massage chair warranties last at least three years.
-If you want to easily access a beverage, cell phone, MP3 player, book or other item while getting your massage, you might want to look for a chair that comes with built-in pockets and cup holders.
+If you want to easily access a beverage, cell phone, MP3 player, book or other item while getting your massage, look for a chair that comes with built-in pockets and cup holders.
 Massage chairs tend to have weight and height limits, so before making a purchase, be sure to find a product that fits your body.
 They are rare, but you can find some machines that have adjustable leg extensions to fit taller and shorter users.

 Many massage chairs require assembly upon delivery.
 If you'd prefer that a qualified professional put it together, look for a company that offers assembly services, often referred to as white glove delivery.
 This service typically costs extra.
 Keep in mind that some products require minimal assembly while others are relatively toolbox and labor heavy.